Fuad Kasumović: Political career

-Accusations
+Legal issues

-Cantonal Prosecutor's Office of Sarajevo Canton charged Kasumović with malpractice because he, as a director of the FBiH Customs Administration, signed a transfer order for 69,000 KM to Tuzla customs office for material costs and lease of premises.
-However, the money was used to buy flat of an officer of the Administration.
+The Prosecutor's Office of Sarajevo Canton charged Kasumović with malpractice because he, as a director of the Federal Customs Administration, signed a transfer order for 69,000 KM to the Tuzla customs office for material costs and lease of premises.
+However, the money was used to buy a flat of an officer of the Administration.
 After a five-year trial, Kasumović was acquitted.
-In 2008, Central Election Commission submitted a report against Kasumović to the BiH Prosecutor's Office on suspicion that he did not report all assets in 2007 property file.
-Kasumović told CIN reporters that no one had contacted him about the issue.
-Kasumović also said that he had not been contacted in connection with the allegations made against him by the FBiH Financial Police.
-In 2003, this police institution submitted a report to the SBK Prosecutor's Office, in which Kasumović was suspected of having paid himself and other officials of the FBiH Customs Administration financial compensation for a non-existent separate life.
+In 2008, the Central Election Commission submitted a report against Kasumović to the Prosecutor's Office of Bosnia and Herzegovina on suspicion that he did not report all of his assets in the 2007 property file.
+Kasumović told reporters that no one had contacted him about the issue.
+Kasumović also said that he had not been contacted in connection with the allegations made against him by the Federal Financial Police.
+In 2003, this police institution submitted a report to the Prosecutor's Office of Central Bosnia Canton, in which Kasumović was suspected of having paid himself and other officials of the Federal Customs Administration financial compensation for a non-existent separate life.

-On 1 December 2021, Kasumović was taken into SIPA-custody; month-planned detention in Zenica prison was discontinued after nine days.
+On 1 December 2021, Kasumović was taken into SIPA-custody as part of an investigation into fraud related to the transport company "Zenicatrans"; the month-planned detention in Zenica prison was discontinued after nine days.
+Kasumović's trial began in July 2022.
+In September 2025, he was sentenced by the first-instance court to four years imprisonment and a six-year ban from holding the office of mayor for organized crime.

 Personal life

 Kasumović and his wife Mersija, who is also a politician, have one child.
 The family owns three business offices, including a petrol station in Zenica of which price Kasumović holds over a half a million KM value.
+He was president of Čelik Zenica briefly in 2010.

 On 26 October 2020, it was confirmed that he tested positive for COVID-19, amid its pandemic in Bosnia and Herzegovina.
 On 31 March 2021, Kasumović received a dose of the Pfizer anti-COVID vaccine.